AngelMunoz/Hox/README.md

 # Hox

+> Check the documentation at [hox's website'](https://hox.tunaxor.me) for more details.

 Hox is an extensible HTML rendering library, it provides a set of functions to work with **Nodes** and compose them together as well as a couple of async rendering functions that support cancellation.

 The core features are: